Erfan-ffa/FlightBookingService/WebApi/BookingFlowDocumentation.md

 ### Core Design Principle

 **Cache-First Seat Pre-Allocation**: Seats are pre-allocated and stored in Redis when a flight is created.
-During booking, seat IDs are atomically popped from Redis, eliminating the need for database locks and dramatically improving throughput under high concurrency.
+During booking, seat IDs are atomically popped from Redis, eliminating the need for database locks and improving throughput under high concurrency.

 ### Components